 3) Each person is different

 Managers and those who are in charge of onboarding an employee need to recognise that each employee is different, and tailor each onboarding experience differently.
 For example, onboarding someone who has been working in the industry for quite some time is going to find onboarding easier than someone who is a junior, graduate, apprentice or trainee.
+You will gain insght into a person's background from their reference letters.

 What’s the best way to get across company values, policies and cultures during the onboarding process?
 Here’s a few suggestions for you: